 Where a parent places property in joint names with an adult child, that child is presumed to hold the property in trust for the parent’s estate and will be required to deal with the property as an estate asset, and the child does not take the property as the surviving joint tenant unless it can be shown that the parent intended the child to take the property on the parent’s death.
 Where property is transferred to only one or some of a parent’s children, care should be taken that the parent’s intentions in this regard are clearly documented and understood by all children at the time of the transfer of the property so that disputes after the parent’s death might be more easily avoided.

 It is necessary to consider all consequences of placing property in joint ownership prior to doing so.
-It may be that joint ownership is a useful solution that results in avoidance of probate fees and accomplishes the parent’s estate planning objectives.
+It may be that joint ownership is a useful solution that results in avoidance of probate itself in Manitoba, or probate fees for property located outside Manitoba, and accomplishes the parent’s estate planning objectives.
 Where property is placed in joint names, however, it is essential to ensure that all potential consequences have been addressed and that proper documentation is in place at the time of the transfer to ensure that the potential for any tax, estate administration, creditor or family law problems is minimized.

 Fillmore Riley LLP's Wills, Estates and Trusts Group